philtersoup/forty-jekyll-theme/02_Producer.md

 <!-- Content -->
 <!-- <h2 id="content">Sample Content</h2> -->
-<p>Working  as an assistant recording engineer at BlooperHouse Studios, Calcutta before moving to the UK, I worked with a plethora of talent from the Indian Music Industry in various roles. </p>

 <p> I have been lucky to work with excellent musicians and producers running recording sessions of various scales in Calcutta, Bombay and London.
 Some of my credits include: </p>
 <div class="row">
 	<div class="4u 12u$(small)">